qooxdoo/qooxdoo/docs/core/advanced_properties.md

 NOTE: It is possible but discouraged to call `getAsync` on a property that doesn't support an async getter.
 Doing so will print out a warning.

+The property object (`qx.core.property.Property`) will support async getting, meaning that calling `supportsGetAsync` on it will return `true`.

 We can `get` the property value synchronously after the initial `getAsync`, like in the following example:
 ```js
 let myObject = myObjectFactory.getByUuid("asdfasdfk");